dinkelburg/diversdesk/diversdesk/src/content/docs/user-manual/reporting/metrics.md

 ---
 title: Metrics
-description: Use the Metrics page to review key business and operational performance indicators.
+description: Use the Metrics page to review high-level business and operational performance indicators over time.
 slug: user_manual/reporting/metrics
 robots: noindex
 ---

-The **Metrics** page gives you access to high-level business and operational numbers.
+The **Metrics** page gives you access to high-level business and operational numbers so you can monitor performance at a glance.

-Operators and managers can use this page to monitor performance and spot trends that need attention.
+You can use this page to:

+- follow trends over time instead of checking single bookings one by one
+- identify performance changes that need follow-up
+- support planning and management decisions with a broader overview of the business